Kinneret Farm: "Maidens' Farm"

+Kkvutza, kibbutz, moshav, agriculture

 Pioneers from the Kinneret Farm founded the first kvutzot or small farming communes, Degania in 1910 and Kvutzat Kinneret in 1913, as well as the first large farming commune or kibbutz, Ein Harod, and the first communal agricultural village or moshav, Nahalal, both in 1921.
 One of the founders of the Kinneret Farm, Ben-Zion Israeli (1887–1984), helped reintroduce date palms to Palestine by travelling to Iraq, Iran, Kurdistan and Egypt in the 1930s where he identified suitable varieties of which he bought and adventurously brought back large quantities of saplings.

 In 1919, Kvutzat Hashishim ('the Group of 60') joined the farm.
 Their combination of farming and contract work inspired Kinneret member Shlomo Lavi's concept of the large kibbutz.

 In 1929, the Kinneret Group moved from the Farm where it had been based since 1913 to its permanent location, and the farmhouse became a temporary residence for different other groups before they too settled in their permanent localities.